-Carrie blinked a couple of times as Frank opened the door.
+Carrie blinked as Frank opened the door.
 He looked just as he had two days ago.
 She smiled triumphantly.
-“I did it!” she declared.
+“I did it,” she declared.
 “I changed the past.”

 Carrie frowned.
 “Who else would I be?”

 Frank shook his head.
 “Never mind.
 Come in, we need to discuss this history changing that you claim to have accomplished.”

 Carrie was barely able to contain herself until they’d arrived downstairs.
 “All right,” she stated, putting down the time machine.
 “Sorry for not saying more on Friday, but time travel is confusing enough without me possibly explaining stuff to you before I leave to do it.
 But now… well, okay, first tell me about the weirdness you remember from Friday’s chemistry class.”

 Frank nodded.
 “The fire alarm went off and the school was cleared out.
 Upon returning to class, we discovered that some of the chemicals in class had been spilled or mixed up during our absence.
 Vandalism was suspected.”